Kosovo: Kosovo War

-In some villages under Albanian control in 1998, militants drove ethnic Serbs from their homes.
-Some of those who remained are unaccounted for and are presumed to have been abducted by the KLA and killed.
-The KLA detained an estimated 85 Serbs during its 19 July 1998 attack on Rahovec.
-35 of these were subsequently released but the others remained.
-On 22 July 1998, the KLA briefly took control of the Belaćevac mine near the town of Obilić.
-Nine Serb mineworkers were captured that day and they remain on the International Committee of the Red Cross's list of the missing and are presumed to have been killed.
-In August 1998, 22 Serbian civilians were reportedly killed in the village of Klečka, where the police claimed to have discovered human remains and a kiln used to cremate the bodies.
-In September 1998, Serbian police collected 34 bodies of people believed to have been seized and murdered by the KLA, among them some ethnic Albanians, at Lake Radonjić near Glođane (Gllogjan) in what became known as the Lake Radonjić massacre.
-Human Rights Watch have raised questions about the validity of at least some of these allegations made by Serbian authorities.

 The International Criminal Tribunal for the former Yugoslavia (ICTY) prosecuted crimes committed during the Kosovo War.
 Nine senior Yugoslav officials, including Milošević, were indicted for crimes against humanity and war crimes committed between January and June 1999.
 Six of the defendants were convicted, one was acquitted, one died before his trial could commence, and one (Milošević) died before his trial could conclude.
 Six KLA members were charged with crimes against humanity and war crimes by the ICTY following the war, and one was convicted.

 In total around 10,317 civilians were killed during the war, of whom 8,676 were Albanians, 1,196 Serbs and 445 Roma and others in addition to 3,218 killed members of armed formations.